savvar9991/prysm/INTEROP.md

 # Prysm Client Interoperability Guide

-This README details how to setup Prysm for interop testing for usage with other Ethereum consensus clients.
+This README details how to set up Prysm for interop testing for usage with other Ethereum consensus clients.

 > [!IMPORTANT]
 > This guide is likely to be outdated.
 The Prysm team does not have capacity to troubleshoot